Our adventure with food continues. We love to eat, and there is plenty of food to love here in China.

 For breakfast, Josh collects two buns from our favorite steamer place down the road.
 The man that works at the shop is very enthusiastic to have some new foreign friends and has some of the best tasting buns we have ever had.
-I refill our thermoses with fresh, hot water and order us one cup of Americano coffee.
-Then, we meet up down in the common area of the hostel to enjoy our plunder.
+Josh bags them up and brings them back to the hostel, where I meet him down in the common area with one cup of Americano coffee to split and our thermoses refilled with fresh hot water.
 Breakfast is small, but filling, and only costs $2 (the one cup of coffee eats up $1.60 of the cost of breakfast).

 Our favorite stop for lunch is a place we call “The Good Build Your Own”.
 At the front of the shop, there is a case of fresh vegetables and meats.
 We are given a bowl and some tongs, then left to our leisure.
 We fill our bowl with the ingredients we want, then hand it off to the cook, who asks us whether we want rice or noodles.
-There are four identical restaurants of this style all on the same block, but the “Good” one always serves us a larger portion than the others.
-Depending on the amount of meat we put in the bowl, the price will vary between $2.30 (first photo) and $2.60 (second photo, due to the added egg).
-Each dish is enough to serve both of us.
+There are four identical restaurants of this style all on the same block, but there is one in particular that always serves us a larger portion than the others, hence the word “Good” in the title.
+Depending on the amount of meat you put in the bowl, the price will vary between $2.30 and $2.60.

 At the sit-down restaurants in South China, it is common to wash your dishes before you eat.
 Most of the time, the dishes have already been professionally washed, packed, and sealed in wrap, but the tradition lives on.